Frenchh/Frenchcore_v2/doc/README.md

-French Core
+Franc Core
 =====================

 Setup
 ---------------------
-[French Core](http://french-blockchain.com) is the original French client and it builds the backbone of the network.
-However, it downloads and stores the entire history of French transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Franc Core](http://franc-blockchain.com) is the original Franc client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Franc transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run French on your native platform.
+The following are some helpful notes on how to run Franc on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/french-qt (GUI, 32-bit) or bin/32/frenchd (headless, 32-bit)
+- bin/32/franc-qt (GUI, 32-bit) or bin/32/francd (headless, 32-bit)
-- bin/64/french-qt (GUI, 64-bit) or bin/64/frenchd (headless, 64-bit)
+- bin/64/franc-qt (GUI, 64-bit) or bin/64/francd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run french-qt.exe.
+Unpack the files into a directory, and then run franc-qt.exe.

 ### OSX

-Drag French-Qt to your applications folder, and then run French-Qt.
+Drag Franc-Qt to your applications folder, and then run Franc-Qt.

 ### Need Help?

-* Join our Discord server [Discord Server](https://discord.french-blockchain.com)
+* Join our Discord server [Discord Server](https://discord.franc-blockchain.com)

 Building
 ---------------------
-The following are developer notes on how to build French on your native platform.
+The following are developer notes on how to build Franc on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)